cryoem/eman2/sphire/doc/README.txt

 ><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><

 ${SXSCRIPT}
-	Name of the sx script file without ".py" extension. e.g. "sxviper"
+	Name of the sp_ script file without ".py" extension. e.g. "sp_viper"

 	GUI uses this to generate the command line.
-	Used for title in popup window tabs for this sx script.
+	Used for title in popup window tabs for this sp_ script.

 ${SXSCRIPT_LABEL}
-	User friendly name of the sx script. e.g. "sxviper"
+	User friendly name of the sp_ script. e.g. "sp_viper"

 	Used for text of the button in main window.